 Advice and support

-Particularly if you have worked for a number of years prior to coming to university, you may find that becoming an undergraduate throws up a lot of questions.
-At Brunel, we try to help you adjust to living and working here, whatever your background.
+If you have worked for a number of years prior to attending university, you may find that becoming an undergraduate prompts a number of questions.
+At Brunel we try to help you adjust to living and working here, whatever your background.

 There are many helping hands to give you guidance on academic, personal, financial or health matters - browse Life at Brunel to find out about our student support services, as well as more information on the campus and its facilities.